SilverHalf/mount-balrior/ura/strategy.md

 There a few different ways to play Ura.
 This guide focuses on the following cornerstones:
 - Using numbered Toxic Geysers,
-- Supports doing as many double drops as feasable with Bloodstone Shards,
+- Supports doing as many double drops as feasible with Bloodstone Shards,
 - Having at least 2-3 Power based dps for Titanspawn Geysers.

 This means the squad composition will look roughly look like so: